comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 esp8266-ajax-resultado

-And up to here the post about Async Websockets on the ESP8266, with which we have finished presenting the most common ways of communication between frontend and backend.
+And that’s it for the post on Async Websockets on the ESP8266, with which we have finished presenting the most common ways of communication between frontend and backend.

-In the next ESP8266 tutorial, we will take a brief pause to present communication using UDP.
-And then we will return to client-server communication, expanding what we have seen about Ajax and Websockets with Json files and Rest API.
+In the next ESP8266 tutorial, we will take a small break to present communication via UDP.
+And then we will return to client-server communication by expanding what we have seen about Ajax and Websockets with Json files and Rest API.
 See you soon!

 github-full